What Is Celiac Disease?

 A Team Approach to Care

 The Temple Digestive Disease Center delivers a team-centered, state-of-the-art approach to a wide range of digestive diseases and conditions, including celiac disease.
 Our gastroenterologists are highly trained and offer the latest advances in care, including minimally invasive procedures and proven surgical techniques.
-At the Digestive Disease Center, our patients receive:
+At Temple, our patients receive:

 Expert care – Our board-certified gastroenterologists see more than 13,000 patients every year, offering unmatched insight and experience into helping you manage your unique digestive disorder.